nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <img src="images/FuzzyDemoSearchingNoResults.png" />

-2. Once we are done, pressing (CTRL+F) again switches us back to command mode.
+2. To exit search mode, press (CTRL+F) again.
+The command box should return to its original dark color.

 <div markdown="span" class="alert alert-info">
 :information_source: The example we have here is quite trivial.
 But you can